An annual Chinese tradition for spirits of the afterlife, Hungry Ghost Festival in Singapore is full of dos and don’ts.

 Singaporeans can be a superstitious lot.
 From lucky numbers and urban legends to sticking to the rules for Chinese New Year, we love indulging in the unexplained.
-If you’re superstitious, you’ll know that during Hungry Ghost Festival in Singapore (8 August to 6 September 2021, to be exact), ghosts are said to revisit the land of the living.
+If you’re superstitious, you’ll know that during Hungry Ghost Festival in Singapore (29 July to 26 August 2022, to be exact), ghosts are said to revisit the land of the living.
 Particularly on the 15th night of the seventh month, when Ghost Day hits.

 It’s a custom of Chinese culture that happens during the seventh month of the lunar calendar.
 Observed by Taoists and Buddhists in Singapore, it’s one of the most revered events of the year with celebrations and rituals.
 Btw, it’s nothing like Halloween.
 Hungry Ghost Month is rather sombre; it’s not about scares or costumes.
 It’s believed that the gates of hell open, and spirits return from the afterlife to feast.
 That’s why you’ll spot people burning joss paper as offerings to their ancestors who’ve passed on and hosting getai (Chinese opera) concerts around the island to appease them.

 No need to get the heebie-jeebies, though.
 These spirits are generally harmless… as long as you don’t disturb them.
-Not sure what are the dos and don’ts?
+Not sure what you shouldn’t do during Hungry Ghost Festival in Singapore?
 We’ve jotted ‘em all down for you.
 Gotta respect the tradition, or you might just end up in our next round-up of local ghost stories!

 What to avoid during Hungry Ghost Festival

 The souls of the dead are said to wander through the streets at night, so you’d best be tucked away safe at home after sunset.
 If you’re really itching to head out, at least get a buddy to accompany you so the ghosts won’t involve you in their mischief.

 2. Don’t be alarmed by the smell of smoke